 - The joint proposal

-The proposal, jointly presented by Generation 2004, Union Syndicale Federale – Luxembourg, Save Europe, Solidarite Europeenne/R&D Luxembourg, U4U and FFPE aims to ensure full proportionality and fair representation.
+The proposal, jointly presented by Generation 2004, Union Syndicale Federale (USF) – Luxembourg, Save Europe, SE/Renouveau & Démocratie (R&D) Luxembourg, Union for Unity (U4U) and Fédération de la Fonction publique européenne (FFPE) aims to ensure full proportionality and fair representation.
 There is no double counting and no opacity.
 It also addresses other minor issues mentioned above.

 Under the proposed system, seats are distributed proportionally with respect to lists.
 This is achieved in the following way.

 Each voter has exactly 1 vote.
 This vote can be divided to a maximum of 20 candidate pairs.
 So, if a voter selects just one candidate pair, this candidate pair gets 1 vote.
 If a voter selects two candidate pairs, these pairs each get 1/2 (one half) of the vote.
 If a voter selects 20 candidate pairs – the maximum – each selected pair gets 1/20 of the vote.
 In the text of the proposal, these fractional votes are called “contributions”.